LeDragoX/linux-script/README.md

 #### Notes

 1. Open the `LinuxScript.sh`,
-2. Select `Arch Scripts` option,
+2. Select `[MENU] Arch for WSL` option,
-3. Then `[WSL] ArchWSL Pre Setup` for setting root/user accounts
+3. Then `[WSL] ArchWSL setup Root and User` for setting root/user accounts
    1. Close the Terminal window;
    2. Open powershell and type `Arch.exe config --default-user <<YOUR_USERNAME>>`;
-4. Then reopen the terminal and run steps 1-3 to select `[WSL] Finish ArchWSL installation` for environment config.
+4. Then reopen the terminal and run steps 1-2 to select `[WSL] ArchWSL Post Configurations (Workflow)` for environment config.

 </details>